 Their equipment and office were recently purchased by Augusta Longbottom, matriarch of the Longbottom family.
 'Without communications, our society would fall apart.
 The wizarding world needed a reliable newspaper, and no one else seemed willing to do something about it, so I decided to buy it, and you'd better believe that I won't tolerate any lying from my reporters!'
 Madam Longbottom has long been a respected member of wizarding society known for her integrity.

 She chased out several former Daily Prophet reporters attempting to gain employment, threatening to hex them.
-She claimed they deserved for the lies they'd spread.
+She claimed they deserved it for the lies they'd spread.
 She hired a new staff and put out this special sample issue for every magical person in Europe.
 If you wish to continue receiving this paper, fill out and mail the subscription form on the last page of this issue."

 Harry flipped through the newspaper happily, although he frowned while reading about Death Eater attacks.
 He (along with everyone else) turned to Neville, who had his face buried in his copy.